anishst/Learn/CloudComputing/AWS/aws_notes.md

 ## AWS Config
 - fully-managed service that provides you with an AWS resource inventory, configuration history, and configuration change notifications to enable security and regulatory compliance.
+-  organization track resource inventory and configuration history for the purpose of security and regulatory compliance
 ## AWS Glue
 - serverless data integration service that makes it easy to discover, prepare, and combine data for analytics, machine learning, and application development.

 ## Amazon Neptune
-- a fast, reliable, fully-managed graph database service that makes it easy to build and run applications that work with highly connected datasets.
+- a fast, reliable, fully-managed **graph database** service that makes it easy to build and run applications that work with highly connected datasets.

 ## Migration and Innvoation